foundriesio/docs/source/rtos/workflow.rst

 =====================

-This page describes the workflows for developing and deploying embedded applications with RTOS MicroPlatform.
-It assumes that RTOS MicroPlatform has successfully been installed as described in :ref:`rtos-getting-started`.
+This page describes the workflows for developing and deploying embedded applications with the RTOS MicroPlatform.
+It assumes that the RTOS MicroPlatform has successfully been installed as described in :ref:`rtos-getting-started`.